AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving: Methodology

-The foundation of any trajectory reward function lies in its ability to align predicted paths with target routes.
+\textbf{Spatial Alignment: Balancing Global Maneuverability.} The foundation of any trajectory reward function lies in its ability to align predicted paths with target routes.
 We define a spatial accuracy term $ r_{\text{pos}} $ as the mean squared Euclidean distance between predicted and ground-truth coordinates:

 where $N$ denotes the number of time steps, $ x^i, y^i $ represent predicted coordinates at the $i$-th time step, while $ x_{\text{gt}}^i, y_{\text{gt}}^i $ correspond to the ground-truth values.
 This formulation prioritizes global path adherence by penalizing deviations across all time steps, ensuring the vehicle remains on the intended route.
 However, focusing only on minimizing position error may produce physical-implausible results.
 For instance, strictly following the shortest path might bring about abrupt steering or acceleration, which not only violate vehicle kinematics but also compromise passenger comfort.
 To balance geometric precision with practical feasibility, we introduce additional constraints derived from vehicle dynamics.